Diary of John William Cardwell Wyett, 1942 - Part 2

 Busy getting straightened up and deciding

-what hit to discard Dug out
+what kit to discard.
+Dug out

 the red "G" armband which should be

 useful.
-G -B has definitely gone.
+G-B has definitely gone.

 Collected a gold ring which he left.